14 Popular Italian Horse Breeds

 The Tolfetano is among the Italian horse breeds and is native to the mountainous Monti Della Tolfa range.
 Although they have ancient bloodlines, their exact origins remain a mystery.

 However, according to researchers, the Tolfetano breed may have Berber ancestry.
-They grew into a tough, dependable breed as a result of their harsh environment and lack of resources.
+They grew into a tough, dependable breed due to their harsh environment and lack of resources.

-In addition, Tolfetanos are a famous working horse among butteri and were once a military mount.
+In addition, Tolfetanos is a famous working horse among butteri and were once a military mount.

 They have muscular, stocky builds and stand between 14.1 and 15.2 hands tall.
-These agile, gentle horses are frequently bay, black, or chestnut in color.
+These agile, gentle horses are frequently bay, black, or chestnut.

 12. Maremmano